aniketsabaleapptware/fast-reminder-project/README.md

        - **Schedule:** Choose how often the reminder should recur (e.g., Once, Every Week).

 - You will receive a WhatsApp notification one day before the selected reminder.
-### Weekly Reminder:

-Go to the weekly reminder section.
-Choose the Fast Type, Week Days, and Schedule.